Real AlphaBeta-Geometries

 The first implies the existence of a function $X(x,y)$ satisfying $X_x = f$ and $X_y = 8K_2 - g$.
 Upon substituting these expressions into the second constraint, one obtains

 which is of the form of Chudecki \& Przanowski (2008b) (5.35) and therefore has solution $3K_4 = Y_y\exp(X/2)$ and $K_2 = -Y_x\exp(X/2)$, for some function $Y(x,y)$.
-Substituting into Law (2008) (6.2.59) yields
+Substituting into Law (2009) (6.2.59) yields

 which is essentially Chudecki \& Przanowski (2008b) (5.37).
 24pt {\section 3.
 Algebraically Special AlphaBeta-Geometries} 12pt Let $(M,h,[\pi^{A'}],[\lambda^A])$ be an $\alpha\beta$-geometry.
 As noted in \S 2, $[\pi^{A'}]$ and $[\lambda^A]$ are each WPSs.
 In this section we assume that $[\pi^{A'}]$ is a multiple WPS and say that $(M,h,[\pi^{A'}])$ is a real algebraically special (AS)$\alpha$-geometry.
-By Law \& Matsushita (2008b), (3.27), such is locally conformal to a Walker geometry, i.e., each point $p \in M$ has a neighbourhood $U$ such that on $U$, $h = \Omega^2g$, for some smooth function $\Omega:U \to {\bf R}^+$, and $(U,g,[\pi^{A'}])$ is Walker.
-Since integrability of distributions is a differential-topological condition, $(U,g,[\pi^{A'}],[\lambda^A])$ is a sesquiWalker $\alpha\beta$-geometry.
+By Law \& Matsushita (2011), 3.15, such is locally conformal to a Walker geometry, i.e., each point $p \in M$ has a neighbourhood $U$ such that on $U$, $h = \Omega^2g$, for some smooth function $\Omega:U \to {\bf R}^+$ and some metric $g$ on $U$ such that $(U,g,[\pi^{A'}])$ is Walker.
+Since $\alpha$- and $\beta$-distributions are conformally invariant structures and integrability of distributions is a differential-topological condition, $(U,g,[\pi^{A'}],[\lambda^A])$ is a sesquiWalker $\alpha\beta$-geometry.
 Moreover, the integrability of $\cal H$ is also unaffected by the conformal rescaling, whence one can evaluate that condition on $U$ with respect to $(U,g,[\pi^{A'}],[\lambda^A])$ using lemma 2.3.
-Granted integrability of $\cal H$, one can then deduce properties of the local geometry of $(M,h,[\pi^{A'}],[\lambda^A])$ using conformal rescaling formulae as in Law \& Matsushita (2008b) and the known local geometric properties of integrable sesquiWalker $\alpha\beta$-geometry.
+Granted integrability of $\cal H$, one can then deduce properties of the local geometry of $(M,h,[\pi^{A'}],[\lambda^A])$ using conformal rescaling formulae as in Law \& Matsushita (2011) and the known local geometric properties of integrable sesquiWalker $\alpha\beta$-geometry.

 Now suppose that $[\lambda^A]$ is a {\sl multiple} WPS too.
-As this property is conformally invariant, it remains valid for $(U,g,[\pi^{A'}],[\lambda^A])$, whence $(M,g,[\lambda^A])$ is a real AS$\beta$-geometry and it is locally conformal to a geometry which is Walker for the $\beta$-distribution, i.e., each point $p \in U$ has a neighbourhood $V$ on which $g = \chi^2k$, for some smooth $\chi:V \to {\bf R}^+$, where $(V,k,[\lambda^A])$ is Walker.
+As this property is conformally invariant, it remains valid for $(U,g,[\pi^{A'}],[\lambda^A])$, whence $(U,g,[\lambda^A])$ is a real AS$\beta$-geometry and it is locally conformal to a geometry which is Walker for the $\beta$-distribution, i.e., each point $p \in U$ has a neighbourhood $V$ on which $g = \chi^2k$, for some smooth $\chi:V \to {\bf R}^+$, where $(V,k,[\lambda^A])$ is Walker.
 We will refer to $(V,k,[\pi^{A'}],[\lambda^A])$ as a sesquiWalker $\beta\alpha$-geometry.